 - Specific learner strategies for writing are: brainstorming, outlining, genre analysis, tone, register, etc. ESL Pathways is a rigorous and demanding program.
 Students should expect to do significant self-study and experiential learning in addition to classroom based learning.
 There will be approximately 1 hour of homework per two in-class hours.

-- Students can be enrolled in ESL Reading & Writing at a different level than ESL Speaking & Listening depending on their assessment.
+- Students can be enrolled in ESL Reading and Writing at a different level than ESL Speaking and Listening depending on their assessment.
 The gap between the two courses may not exceed more than one Benchmark level.

 - This program is available to Canadian citizens and permanent residents.
 See program options for international students at VCC International.

 - Applicants must be 16 years of age or older or a graduate of a secondary school.
 (Some exceptions may apply.)

 - Applicants must submit official transcripts and educational documents as required by their course or program.